State policy heterogeneity analyses: considerations and proposals: Potential factors driving effect heterogeneity

 \textbf{Examples:} \begin{itemize} \item Binary indicators for Prescription Drug Monitoring Program (PDMP) adoption conceal meaningful differences between so-called mandatory‑use programs, which require prescribers and/or pharmacists to check the PDMP prior to prescribing or dispensing a controlled substance such as opioids, and voluntary programs, which require PDMP registration but not their use \citep{schuler2021methodological}.
 Using a binary indicator to group these PDMP policies may obscure true variation in PDMP effectiveness, as studies have suggested that mandatory use PDMPs have a stronger impact on opioid prescribing than voluntary use PDMPs. \item NALs include diverse provisions, including standing orders, third‑party prescribing, co‑prescribing mandates, and community distribution, that vary widely in scope across states and may also result in varying efficacy of the overall policy. \end{itemize}

-\subsection{State differences in policy implementation and enforcement}
+\subsubsection{State differences in policy implementation and enforcement}

 Even identical statutes may differ in execution.
 Financing, administrative capacity, the timing of implementation, and enforcement intensity influence realized effects \citep{mcginty2024scaling}.
-To be clear, this is arguably a different framing of the policy grouping problem discussed above, but where we consider implementation, rather than the letter of the law itself, a part of the ``manual'' that would ideally define the policy change.
+This can be viewed as a form of the policy-grouping problem discussed above: the written statute may be the same, but the policy as delivered differs across states.
+In this sense, implementation is part of the intervention ``manual'' that would ideally define the policy change, alongside the formal legal provisions themselves.

 \textbf{Examples:} \begin{itemize} \item PDMPs vary in integration with electronic health records and in proactive monitoring practices. \item Regulatory environments for legal recreational cannabis vary widely across states in terms of local regulations for licensing, retail density, product potency, and taxation; these factors impact both access and consumption. \end{itemize}